tamnguyenbbt/Okapi/HowToUseLoop.md

 # How To Use Loop

 ## Example Scenario
-Need to enter several emails into a contact email page from data set
+Need to enter several emails into a contact page.
+Test data is from data set

 ## Example Page Object Model
 ````